robbiehume/chatgpt-recall/README.md

       - Uses DynamoDB's `batch_writer` to efficiently:
         - Delete items whose `ItemType` corresponds to an ID in `ids_to_delete`.
         - Put items for every message in the current `canonical_messages` list (this performs inserts for new messages and updates for existing ones, regenerating embeddings for all put items).
-      - _(Planned)_ Uses Weaviate client to batch insert/update message data and embeddings into the vector store.
+      - Uses Weaviate client (v4 API) to batch insert/update message data and embeddings into the vector store.

 ## 7. Running the Application

 1. Place your exported ChatGPT JSON file(s) (e.g., `conversations.json` or multiple files) into the `chatgpt-export-json/` directory.
-2. Ensure DynamoDB Local is running.
+2. Ensure Docker and Docker Compose are running.
-3. Activate your virtual environment (`source venv/bin/activate`).
-4. Run the orchestrator **as a module** from the project root directory:
+3. Start the local database services (DynamoDB Local and Weaviate):
     ```bash
+    docker-compose up -d
+    ```
+4. Ensure the `ChatConversations` table exists in DynamoDB Local (create it using AWS CLI if running for the first time - see Setup step 4).
+5. Activate your virtual environment (`source venv/bin/activate`).
+6. Run the orchestrator **as a module** from the project root directory:
+    ```bash
     python -m chat_etl.orchestrator
     ```
-    This will process files in `chatgpt-export-json/`, save parsed results to `output_json/`, and ingest/sync data into the `ChatConversations` table in DynamoDB Local.
-Re-running the script will apply the diff-and-delete logic for any changes found in the source files.

 ## 8. Running Tests

 The project includes integration tests using `pytest` that verify the end-to-end ETL process, including the diff-and-delete logic.
+Manual query scripts for DynamoDB and Weaviate are also provided.

 1.  **Prerequisites:**
-    - Ensure DynamoDB Local is running.
+    - Ensure Docker and Docker Compose are running.
+    - Ensure the local services are running (`docker-compose up -d`).
     - Ensure dependencies (including `pytest`) are installed (`pip install -r requirements.txt`).
+    - Ensure the `OPENAI_API_KEY` environment variable is set if running tests involving embeddings or Weaviate queries.
-2.  **Run Tests:**
+2.  **Run Automated Tests (Pytest):**
     Activate your virtual environment and run `pytest` from the project root directory.
 Using `-sv` provides verbose output and shows print statements:
     ```bash
     python -m pytest -sv
     ```
-    Pytest will automatically discover and run the tests in the `tests/` directory, including both integration and unit tests.
-The integration tests will create temporary tables in DynamoDB Local, run the workflow, verify results, and clean up the tables automatically.
+    Pytest will automatically discover and run the tests in the `tests/` directory.
+Integration tests may interact with the running Docker Compose services (creating temporary tables if needed).
+3.  **Run Manual Query Scripts:**
+    - To query DynamoDB: `python tests/test_db_queries.py`
+    - To query Weaviate: `python tests/test_weaviate_queries.py`

 ## Security Note